kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 The new `user` field in the `NamespaceOption` will be ignored by an old runtime without user namespaces support.
 The container will be placed in the host user namespace.
-It's a responsibility of the user to guarantee that a runtime supporting user namespaces is used.
+It's a responsibility of the user to guarantee that a runtime supporting user namespaces is used when this feature is enabled.

 An old version of kubelet without user namespaces support can cause some issues too.
 In this case the runtime can wrongly infer that the `user` field